storacha/specs/invocation.md

 {"/": {"bytes": "s0m3Byte5"}}
 ```

-This format help disambiguate type information in generic DAG-JSON tooling.
+This format help disambiguate type information in generic [DAG-JSON] tooling.
 However, your presentation need not be in this specific format, as long as it can be converted to and from this cleanly.
-As it is used for the signature format, DAG-CBOR is RECOMMENDED.
+As it is used for the signature format, [DAG-CBOR] is RECOMMENDED.

 ## 1.4 Signatures

-All payloads described in this spec MUST be signed with a [Varsig](https://github.com/ChainAgnostic/varsig/).
+All payloads described in this spec MUST be signed with a [Varsig].

 # 2 High-Level Concepts